kusumi/fileobj/doc/README.list_of_commands.md

         <SPACE>                Go [count] characters to the right
         l                      Go [count] characters to the right
         <DELETE>               Delete [count] characters under and after the cursor
-        d                      Delete [count] characters under and after the cursor x                      Delete [count] characters under and after the cursor
+        x                      Delete [count] characters under and after the cursor
         <MOUSE_CLICKED>        Move cursor to clicked position in the window
         <MOUSE_PRESSED>        Start visual mode or start visual scroll (if already in visual mode) followed by <MOUSE_RELEASED> event